 Thyroid Cancer: Symptoms and Signs

-Approved by the Cancer.Net Editorial Board, 04/2022
+Approved by the Cancer.Net Editorial Board, 08/2023

-ON THIS PAGE: You will find out more about changes and other things that can signal a problem that may need medical care.
+ON THIS PAGE: You will find out more about the changes and medical problems that can be a sign of thyroid cancer.
 Use the menu to see other pages.

 It is common for people with thyroid cancer to have few or no symptoms or signs.
 Symptoms are changes that you can feel in your body.
-Signs are changes in something measured, like by taking your blood pressure or doing a lab test.
+Signs are changes in something measured, like taking your blood pressure or doing a lab test.
 Together, symptoms and signs can help describe a medical problem.

 • A lump in the front of the neck, near the Adam's apple